The Purchasing Process Involves Strong Communication, Teamwork and Creativity

 PlasmaDyne PRO rotating head treats a metallized plastic part to improve adhesion of ink/paint.

 Atmospheric plasma is created by combining reactive gas molecules and an electric field.
 This technology uses one or more high voltage electrodes which charge the surrounding blown gas molecules, resulting in a highly ionized field that is forced onto a targeted surface.
 This highly ionized air stream creates a thermal property that reacts with the substrate and breaks the existing hydrogen bonds by introducing oxygen which recreates the chemical properties of the surface.
-The atmospheric plasma process causes an intensified reaction with the material, resulting in better wettability, stronger bonding traits and micro-cleaned surfaces, and eliminates the possibility for unwanted backside treatment.
+The atmospheric plasma process causes an intensified reaction with the material, resulting in better wettability, stronger bonding traits and micro-cleaned surfaces.

 How is it typically applied/integrated into the workflow?